christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 5. Start the workflow, let it fail and watch the sent webhook in the node terminal.

 Now we have everything to play with the features I implemented.
+Notice that many of the settings I showed you are awfully insecure for a productive deployment.
+They just make things easier for development.

 ## Running Tests
-Forejeo has different types of tests.
+Forgejo has many different types of tests.
 I was concerned with these types.
 - Run all unit tests with `TAGS='sqlite sqlite_unlock_notify' USE_GOTESTSUM=yes make test`.
 - Run all integration tests with `TAGS='sqlite sqlite_unlock_notify' USE_GOTESTSUM=yes make test-sqlite`.